Textualize/textual/docs/guide/layout.md

 In the example above, we've given the left-most column a width of `2fr` and the other columns widths of `1fr`.
 As a result, the first column is allocated double the width of the other columns.

-Similarly, we can adjust the heights of rows using `grid-rows`.
+Similarly, we can adjust the height of a row using `grid-rows`.
-Now we'll use `%` units to adjust the first row of our grid to `15%` height, and the second row to `85%` height (whilst retaining the `grid-columns` change from above).
+In the example that follows, we use `%` units to adjust the first row of our grid to `15%` height, and the second row to `85%` height (while retaining the `grid-columns` change from above).

 === "grid_layout4_row_col_adjust.py"